 The UWCC maintains cash and cash equivalent accounts at financial institutions that are insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000.
-At June 30, 2022 and 2021, the UWCC's cash and cash equivalent accounts were fully insured.
+At June 30, 2023 and 2022, the UWCC's cash and cash equivalent accounts were fully insured.

-K. Pledges Receivable - Pledges receivable are due from donors who have promised to give money to UWCC.
+- K. Pledges Receivable Pledges receivable are due from donors who have promised to give money to UWCC.
 The allowance for doubtful accounts balance is the maximum amount reasonably expected to be uncollectible.
 The allowance is based on experience and other circumstances, which may affect the ability of donors to meet their pledge obligations.
-Receivables are considered uncollectible after they have been outstanding for one year.

-- Compensated Absences Vacation time accumulates up to certain limits, at which time no additional vacation hours can be earned.
+Receivables are considered uncollectible after they have been outstanding for one year. - L. Compensated Absences Vacation time accumulates up to certain limits, at which time no additional vacation hours can be earned.
 Provided this hourly limit is not met, employees can continue to accumulate vacation hours and time can be carried over to future years.
 Accrued vacation time is recorded as accrued employee benefits on the statements of financial position. - M. Functional Allocation of Expenses The Statement of Activities reports expenses by both natural and functional classifications.
 Certain categories of expenses are attributed to more than one program or supporting function.
 Therefore, expenses require allocation on a reasonable basis that is consistently applied.
 Costs are directly applied to the related program or supporting service category when identifiable and possible.
 General operating costs across all-natural categories are allocated on the basis of estimates of time and effort. - N. Advertising Advertising costs are expensed as incurred. - O. Reclassification Certain reclassifications have been made to prior year amounts to conform to the current year presentation.
-Such reclassifications have had no effect on change in net assets as previously reported. - P. Change in Accounting Principle UWCC has adopted the new accounting guidance, ASU 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
-The update requires the UWCC to disclose a disaggregation of the amount of contributed nonfinancial assets recognized within the Statements of Activities by the category of contributed nonfinancial assets and update the disclosure for each of these categories.
-The UWCC has adjusted the presentation of these statements and notes accordingly. - Q. Subsequent Events UWCC has evaluated subsequent events through November 22, 2022, which is the date the financial statements were available to be issued.
+Such reclassifications have had no effect on change in net assets as previously reported. - P. Subsequent Events UWCC has evaluated subsequent events through December 11, 2023, which is the date the financial statements were available to be issued.